Laws and institutionsMultilateral conventions relating to arbitration

 The arbitral tribunal may request the ordinary courts to take depositions from witnesses and to make an order for the production of documentary evidence.
 The arbitrators have the right to attend the court hearing when the witnesses are examined, and they may ask questions.Interim measures by an emergency arbitrator

 Does your domestic arbitration law or do the rules of the domestic arbitration institutions mentioned above provide for an emergency arbitrator prior to the constitution of the arbitral tribunal?

-The SIAC Rules provide that a party in need of emergency interim relief may apply for the appointment of an emergency arbitrator prior to the constitution of the arbitral tribunal (SIAC Rules, rule 30.2 and Schedule 1).Interim measures by the arbitral tribunal
+The Norwegian Arbitration Act does not provide for an emergency arbitrator prior to the constitution of the arbitral tribunal.Interim measures by the arbitral tribunal

 What interim measures may the arbitral tribunal order after it is constituted?
 In which instances can security for costs be ordered by an arbitral tribunal?

 According to section 19 of the Norwegian Arbitration Act, the arbitral tribunal may, at the request of a party, order any party to take such interim measures as the arbitral tribunal shall consider necessary based on the subject matter of the dispute.
 The arbitral tribunal may order the requesting party to provide security within a specified time limit.
 Such security may be a condition for the interim measure.
 The arbitral tribunal has inherent powers to reduce or reverse an order for interim measures.Sanctioning powers of the arbitral tribunal

 Pursuant to your domestic arbitration law or the rules of the domestic arbitration institutions mentioned above, is the arbitral tribunal competent to order sanctions against parties or their counsel who use ‘guerrilla tactics’ in arbitration?
 May counsel be subject to sanctions by the arbitral tribunal or domestic arbitral institutions?